The application manager is tested regularly on these platforms:

 If you specify an

-In any case, the application-manager is a Qt module.
+Ultimately, the application manager is a Qt module.
 This means that all libraries and headers are always installed into

 |Compiles in |